 Soda jerks took their jobs very seriously.
 In fact, many boosted their skills by attending “Sundae School” seminars held by the International Association of Ice Cream Makers.
 These seminars served as the perfect gathering for swapping recipes and ideas for new soda shop treats and cream soda floats.
 Over the years, soda jerks have become beloved figures of American nostalgia.

-Ice cream floats, known as brown or black cows, were usually made with a base of root beer or coca cola with a few inches left at the top of the glass to make room for the ice cream.
+Ice cream floats, known as brown or black cows, were usually made with a base of root beer or coca cola with a few inches left at the top of the glass to make room for the scoops of ice cream.

 Adding Berries to Old Fashioned Ice Cream Floats